Music

 join in.

-Here's something I wrote recently
+Here's something I wrote to the

-to the friend who organized the weekly Thursday parlour music
+friend who organized the weekly Thursday parlour music

 it instead as "Lu and the Living Room Louts":